Free Camping Near Salida, Colorado

 Shavano Wildlife Management Area is named after, “Mt.
 Shavano”, one of the many “fourteeners” that mountain climbers have put on their “to do” lists.
 The WMA lies at the south-western base of the mountain and serves as a launching point for hikers and climbers.
 It also offers some idyllic camping for boondockers and RVers.

 You get there from the town of Poncha Springs, by taking US-50 west and then turning north along County Rd 250, and taking it all the way into the boondocking area.
-The road in turns to hard packed gravel, and become rather washboarded.
-It begins ascending elevation, and may see, too steep for 2WD vehicles pulling trailers, but we were able to tow our 28 foot trailer with our 2WD pickup truck.
+The road turns to hard packed gravel, and become rather washboarded.
+It begins ascending elevation, and may seem too steep for 2WD vehicles pulling trailers, but we were able to tow our 28 foot trailer with our 2WD pickup truck.
 Albeit, coming back down with the trailer, and all of its weight pushing us forward, was a bit more tricky.

 Once you get up there, you’ll find numerous roads leading you into even many more clearings where you can set up your RV for a long stay.
 It’s advised to just park your RV and walk throughout the area scouting out potential sites before settling on one.